-B.S., Political Science, 1992, U.S. Air Force Academy;
+B.S., Political Science, 1992, U.S. Air Force Academy

-M.P.M., MacArthur Scholar, National Security Emphasis, 1994, University of Maryland, College Park;
+M.P.M., MacArthur Scholar, National Security Emphasis, 1994, University of Maryland, College Park

-J.D., with high honors, 2000, University of Texas, Austin;
+J.D., with high honors, 2000, University of Texas, Austin

-LL.M., Military Law - International and Operational Law Specialty, 2006, U.S Army Judge Advocate General's School, Charlottesville, Virginia;
+LL.M., Military Law - International and Operational Law Specialty, 2006, U.S Army Judge Advocate General's School, Charlottesville, Virginia

 Member, Texas State Bar

-During Professor VanLandingham's military career, she served as a senior legal advisor on the international law of armed conflict, military prosecutor, criminal defense attorney, appellate defense attorney and nuclear surety inspector, stationed in the United States, South Korea, and Italy with deployments to the Middle East.
+During Professor VanLandingham's military career, she served as a senior legal advisor on the international law of armed conflict, military prosecutor, criminal defense attorney, appellate defense attorney, and nuclear surety inspector, stationed in the United States, South Korea, and Italy with deployments to the Middle East.
 She was the legal advisor for international law at Headquarters, U.S. Central Command, where she advised on operational and international legal issues related to the armed conflicts in Afghanistan and Iraq.
-She also served as the Command's Chief Liaison to the International Committee of the Red Cross, and traveled throughout those countries in efforts to improve procedural safeguards and humane treatment standards for detainees in U.S. custody, as well as provided advice to the Department of Justice regarding habeas cases brought on behalf of detainees in Afghanistan.
+She also served as the Command's Chief Liaison to the International Committee of the Red Cross and traveled throughout those countries in efforts to improve procedural safeguards and humane treatment standards for detainees in U.S. custody, as well as providing advice to the Department of Justice regarding habeas cases brought on behalf of detainees in Afghanistan.

-Immediately prior to coming to Southwestern, Professor VanLandingham was the Bruce R. Jacob Visiting Assistant Professor at Stetson University College of Law, where she taught legal ethics, criminal procedure, civil procedure and international law from 2012 to 2014.
+Immediately prior to coming to Southwestern, Professor VanLandingham was the Bruce R. Jacob Visiting Assistant Professor at Stetson University College of Law, where she taught legal ethics, criminal procedure, civil procedure, and international law from 2012 to 2014.
 Before joining the Stetson faculty, she was the Deputy Department Head of the Department of Law and Assistant Professor of Law at the U.S. Air Force Academy in Colorado Springs, Colorado, where she managed a legal department of 19 professors and taught international law and military law courses.

 "I enjoy showing students the ways that they can make a meaningful difference in the world, one person at a time."